Aggregated Individual Reporting for Post-Deployment Evaluation: Discussion

 \subsection{Calls to action}

-Despite these limitations, we believe that aggregated individual reporting, as we have defined in this work, is a natural component of the post-deployment evaluation ecosystem.
+Despite these limitations, we believe that aggregated individual reporting mechanisms are a natural component of the post-deployment evaluation ecosystem.
 Recent events---and ongoing research---have illustrated that individuals have unique contributions to understanding the contours of AI system behavior.
 The constellations of individual experience are an invaluable resource not just for model development, but for understanding potentially-unintended societal consequences of already-deployed systems.

-Our main call to action, therefore, is for AIRs to be built---and the data collected by them to be analyzed. \textit{Academic researchers} should develop the methodological innovations and empirical analyses necessary for effective implementation; this is an interdisciplinary challenge that spans several subfields of computer science (and beyond), including not just AI/ML but also statistics, human-computer interaction, and law and policy. \textit{Activists and industry practitioners} should begin exploring development of these systems. \textit{Policymakers} should work in collaboration with the aforementioned stakeholders to understand what kinds of legal or policy leverage may be useful.
+Our main call to action, therefore, is for AIRs to be studied, and to be built. \textit{Academic researchers} should develop the methodological innovations and empirical analyses necessary for effective implementation; this is an interdisciplinary challenge that spans several subfields of computer science (and beyond), including not just AI/ML but also statistics, human-computer interaction, and law and policy. \textit{Activists and industry practitioners} should explore paths to implementation. \textit{Policymakers} should work in collaboration with the aforementioned stakeholders to understand what kinds of legal or policy leverage may be useful.

 To translate the AIR approach from a hypothetical strategy to reality, it is essential for the area to mature; addressing the wide range of design and methodological issues outlined in this position is just the first step in coalescing a community to make progress towards this goal.
 But, at the same time, it is impossible to wait for all the hypothetical kinks to be smoothed: the success of AIRs is a fundamentally empirical question.
 We believe that it is worth trying to find out.